-If you’re thinking about installing renewable energy at your home, like solar panels on your roof or a wind turbine on your property, there are a number of decisions to consider.
-First, please review information on eligibility, installation considerations, and application instructions for renewable energy at your home or business here.
-To keep your family, our crews and all DP&L customers safe, it is important to follow our application process to ensure your system meets safety and reliability standards.
+If you’re thinking about installing renewable energy at your home, like solar panels on your roof or a wind turbine on your property, please review information on eligibility, installation considerations, and application instructions for renewable energy at your home or business here.
+The application process is in place to ensure your system meets safety and reliability standards to keep your family, our crews, and all DP&L customers safe.

 What is net metering?